 The undergraduate curriculum can be divided into four main areas: general studies requirements (29 semester credits), mathematics and science requirements (30 credits), engineering requirements (66 credits), and electives (12 credits).
 In addition to the regular program, students also may choose a program with special emphasis in polymer science and polymer engineering or motion and control.
 In this option, all mechanical engineering electives are replaced by appropriate electives in polymer science and polymer engineering or motion and control.
 Students also may use technical and free electives for this option.

 ME Electives must include 3 credits Mechanical Engineering design elective, 3 credits technical elective, and 3 credits Mechanical Engineering technical elective.
 This course schedule is in effect for those students entering The University of Akron in the Fall 2005 or later, who are co-op students who expect to graduate in May 2010 or later.
 It may also be in effect for students who have entered The University prior to Fall 2005 but have fallen behind in their course schedule.
 The appropriate course schedule will be handled on an individual basis.

-Program Outcomes - B.S.
+Student Outcomes - B.S.
 Mechanical Engineering

 - Apply knowledge of mathematics, science and engineering in a logical and discerning manner.

 - Design and perform laboratory experiments for thermal, fluid and mechanical systems; know how to analyze and interpret results.

 - Design thermal, fluid, mechanical and control systems to meet specifications within environmental, social, political, ethical, health and safety, manufacturability and sustainability constraints.

 - Participate effectively in teams involving several disciplines.

 - Identify, formulate, and solve thermal, fluid and mechanical problems by applying first principles, including open-ended problems.

 - Develop practical solutions for mechanical engineering problems under professional and ethical constraints.